| Police and raised tope on Rueda Medina in Centro |

 There are the raised yellow-and-white striped crosswalks,

-one of the few places in Mexico where the pedestrians have the
+one of the few places in Mexico where pedestrians have the

 terminal on Isla Mujeres.
-Usually these topes are controlled by traffic police using
+These topes are controlled by traffic police using

-hand gestures and several sharp notes of a whistle to snag the attention of
+hand gestures and the sharp notes of a whistle to snag the attention of

 visitors disgorging from tour boats and passenger ferries.
 The combination of well-marked crosswalks and traffic

-police reduce the number of close encounters of the painful kind, between
+police reduces the number of close encounters of the painful kind between

 people and vehicles.